Thailand’s Personal Data Protection Act or PDPA

 What are the requirements of business entities within and outside of Thailand under the PDPA?

-Under the PDPA, there are a variety of requirements and restrictions that individuals, business entities and organizations both within and outside of Thailand must adhere to.
+Under the PDPA, there are a variety of requirements and restrictions that individuals, business entities, and organizations both within and outside of Thailand must adhere to.
 These requirements include:

-- Data processing notification– Data controllers are required to inform data subjects prior to or at the point of collection all required details, i.e. the purpose of the collection, except in cases where a data subject already knows or has already been informed of such details.
+- Data processing notification– Data controllers are required to inform data subjects prior to or at the point of collection of all required details, i.e. the purpose of the collection, except in cases where a data subject already knows or has already been informed of such details.

-- Data processing records– Data controllers and data processors required to maintain records of all data processing activities, which can be either in electronic or written form.
+- Data processing records– Data controllers and data processors are required to maintain records of all data processing activities, which can be either in electronic or written form.
 These processing records must be presented to both data subjects as well as the Office of the PDPC.